jerome-trc/viletech-engine/help/things_and_specials.md

 ## Sector Specials

 Many sector specials are legacy effects from the original formats.
 More control can be obtained from sector properties in UDMF and the above line actions.
-DSDA-Doom has no concept of "terrain effects" (lava doesn't splash).
+VileTech has no concept of "terrain effects" (lava doesn't splash).

 | Number | Name | Description |
 | --- | --- | --- |